Entry requirements to South Korea

 Please note that entry restrictions may be subject to change on short notice.
 You are responsible for ensuring that you are allowed entry into the country they are travelling from, to or are in transit through.

 - Several foreign travellers previously visa-exempt now need to obtain a visa to enter the country (excluding APEC Business Travel Card-holders)

-- Foreign residents of Korea will need a re-entry permit and a medical certificate issued earliest 48 hours prior to travel, indicating that they do not have COVID-19 symptoms (a COVID-19 negative laboratory test result is not required prior to travel).
+- Foreign residents of Korea will need a re-entry permit and a medical certificate issued earliest 48 hours prior to travel, indicating that they do not have coronavirus symptoms (a negative coronavirus laboratory test result is not required prior to travel).
 This medical certificate requirement only applies to residents who have left South Korea after 1 June 2020.

 - In addition, you need to stay at a designated quarantine facility for 14 days at your own expense.

 - All arriving passengers are required to download a Self-Diagnosis Mobile App.